-As a start-up entrepreneur or self-employed professional, you may be wondering if it's possible to get a mortgage with one year's accounts.
-Perhaps you've heard you'll need two, or even three years' books before you can apply.
+As a start-up business owner, you may be wondering if it's possible to get a self-employed mortgage with 1 year's accounts?

-If so, this guide will help you understand your mortgage options.
-You'll also learn how much you can borrow, what documents lenders will need to verify income, and how we can advise you to get the right mortgage deal for your circumstances.
+You'll also learn how much self-employed applicants can borrow, the documentation lenders require to verify income, and how specialist mortgage broker SEMH can source the mortgage deal for your circumstances.

 - Can I get a self-employed mortgage with 1 years accounts?